 The Recorder’s Office and the County Clerk’s Office may also have a record of any other liens against the property.
 A realtor may be able to give advice as to if the property has been listed before and can give a profile of the home if it has been listed for sale in the past.

 You can expect to receive a Sheriff’s Deed and Clerk’s return within a few weeks of the sale.
-It is your responsibility to file this paperwork with the appropriate agencies and offices.
+Effective July 1, 2009, Indiana law requires the Sheriff’s Office to record the deed for all Sheriff Sales.